syncfusion-content/winui-docs/winui/AvatarView/getting-started.md

 ## Initialize AvatarView with ImageSource

-You can add a custom image to display in WinUI AvatarView using the `ImageSource` property.
+You can add any custom image as an avatar in WinUI AvatarView control using the `ImageSource` property.

 {% tabs %}
 {% highlight xaml %}